cpske/ISP/testing/code-coverage.md

 a `.coveragerc` file in your project directory, as described in the [Coverages Docs][coverage-docs].

-When using a library or framework, you want to **exclude** the library or framework from coverage analysis, to avoid distorting the results (and its not useful anyway).
+For code that uses a library or framework, you want to **exclude** the library or framework from coverage analysis, to avoid distorting the results (and its not useful anyway).

 For Django projects you want to exclude migrations, settings.py, manage.py, static files, and anything else you don't write unit tests for.